tr

 Aisha’s Early History

-Aisha was the only child of a very successful trader in wheat and flour.
-Her parents moved from Tagounite to Tamnougalt as it was the last stop for the caravans on the trading route for the Sahara in the days when Tamnougalt was important.
-Its name means ‘Meeting Point’ and it was the capital of the Mezguita Region and residence of the Caïd.
+Aisha was the only child of a very successful trader of wheat and flour.
+Before Aisha was born, her parents moved from Tagounite to Tamnougalt.
+Tamnougalt was the first stop for the caravans arriving from the Sahara.
+In those days, Tamnougalt was an important stop.
+Its name means ‘Meeting Point,’ and it was the capital of the Mezguita Region.
+Tamnougalt was home to the Caïd, or local governor.
+Moroccan people living in the region would gather together in the Caïd’s residence to socialize and share news.
+People often brought disputes for the Caïd to settle.

-Fifty years ago most of the kasbahs were inhabited and Tamnougalt was thriving – nowadays it is a sleepy village surrounded by date palm groves and dominated by the stunning mountain, Jebel Kissane.
-The family must have been very successful as they were able to build a four story kasbah in which to live.
+Sixty years ago most of the kasbahs were inhabited and Tamnougalt was still thriving.
+Nowadays it is a sleepy village surrounded by date palm groves and dominated by the stunning mountain, Jebel Kissane.
+The family must have been very successful since they were able to buy a four story kasbah.
 Aisha’s father died before she was born, so she never knew him.
-Her mother remarried and the new husband moved into the kasbah with her, but there were no more children and Aisha effectively became the sole inheritor.
+When her mother remarried, the new husband moved into the kasbah; however, there were no more children.
+Aisha became the sole inheritor.
 She was a very beautiful woman and had many suitors.
-She confided to me that she had loved someone once, but her step-father refused all offers.
-She thinks that her step-father wanted the kasbah to stay in his family.
-However, he died, and also her mother died without issue, and the kasbah became Aisha’s.
+Aisha confided to me that she had loved someone once, but her step-father refused all offers of marriage.
+She believes that he wanted the kasbah to remain in his family.
+However, after he and her mother died, the kasbah became Aisha’s.

 Aisha of Tamnougalt